Updated 2025.

 So, How Much Does It Cost To Start an Interior Decorating Business?

-Now that we’ve gone through all of the different expenses you need to consider when starting an interior decorating business, let’s do a quick recap of everything!
+Now that we’ve gone through all of the different expenses you need to consider when starting an interior decorating business, let’s do a quick recap of everything:

-• Equipment + supplies: $2000.00
+- Equipment + Supplies: $2000.00

-• TOTAL STARTUP COSTS TO SAVE UP AND BUDGET FOR: $5,422.00-$17,172.00
+- TOTAL ONE-TIME STARTUP COSTS TO SAVE UP AND BUDGET FOR: $3750 – $10,700

-Ultimately, the amount of money you’ll need to start your business will depend on a variety of factors, including the size and scope of your business, where you’re located, and whether you plan on hiring employees or freelancers.
+As you can see, there are A LOT of different factors that go into starting an interior decorating business – and the cost can vary quite a bit.
+Ultimately, the amount of money YOU’LL need to start your business (as well as spend on a monthly basis) will depend on a variety of factors, including the size and scope of your business, where you’re located, and whether you plan on hiring employees or freelancers.

 Keep all of these factors in mind as you create your business plan and budget for your new business.
 And speaking of your business plan, let’s take a quick look at that next!